james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 If you are not using an external firewall, it is recommended you [set up the firewall] (https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-ubuntu-22-04) in Ubuntu Server.

-If you have enough bandwidth, and low enough latency, on your home internet connection, You can run PyRar on a PC server at home.
+If you have enough bandwidth, and low enough latency, on your home internet connection, you can run PyRar on a PC server at home.
 [My demo site](https://nameshake.net) runs on my home DSL line which has 75Mb/s down & 25Mb/s up and less than 8ms `ping` response to the main UK/IX.

+If you google "internet speed test" and run the Google provided test, it will show you these three stats for your connection.

 Most home DSL routers support "port forwarding", so configure your router to forward the HTTPS & DNS ports (shown above) to your PyRar Server.
+With only these ports forwarded, your server should be reasonbly secure, assuming the other machines on your network don't get attacked!!

 NOTE: Exposing port 3306 (MariaDB) to the entire world is **HIGHLY* undesirable.